bankjaneo/docling-serve/DOCKER.md

 # Docker Deployment Guide

-This guide explains how to build and deploy Docling Serve using Docker with CUDA 12.8 support.
+This guide explains how to build and deploy Docling Serve using Docker with CUDA support (12.6/12.8).

 ## Prerequisites